'These passengers will not be released into the general public' | Cruise passengers may be quarantined in SA, officials say

 SAN ANTONIO — Texas Governor Gregg Abbott's Office said Sunday that some passengers currently on board the Grand Princess cruise ship could be coming to Joint Base San Antonio-Lackland.

-The Grand Princess had 21 confirmed cases of coronavirus on a previous cruise.
-The ship is expected to dock near San Francisco Monday.
+There were 21 confirmed cases of coronavirus on a previous cruise.
+The Grand Princess is expected to dock near San Francisco Monday.

 RELATED: Cruise ship held off California coast for virus testing

+Passengers will be transferred to federal military installations for medical screening, COVID-19 testing, and a 14-day quarantine.
+Nearly 1,000 passengers who are California residents will complete the mandatory quarantine at Travis Air Force Base and Miramar Naval Air Station, and residents of other states will complete the mandatory quarantine at Joint Base San Antonio Lackland in Texas or Dobbins Air Force Base in Georgia.
+Throughout the quarantine, passengers will be monitored for symptoms of COVID-19.

+The Department of State is working closely with the home countries of several hundred passengers to arrange for repatriation to their countries."

-A statement was released by Gov. Abbott's Communications Director John Wittman.
-It says:
+A previous statement was provided by Gov. Abbott's Communications Director John Wittman to KENS 5 around 9 a.m. saying:

 "Governor Abbott has spoken with Vice President Pence regarding the repatriation of American citizens, including approximately 90 Texans, to Lackland Air Force Base from the Grand Princess Cruise ship off the coast of California.